Requirements for Graduation with the TAMS Diploma

 - May not hold any leadership office in UNT or TAMS organizations;

-- Loses certain privileges as determined by the Director of Academic Programs.
+- Loses certain privileges as determined by the Associate Dean of Academics.

 Dismissal or Withdrawal from the Academy